Mcilhaggis/tetris-3D-R3F/README.md

 when the line is met it's game over and an overlay appears with a replay button - done when the replay button is clicked the score goes to zero and the blocks start to fall - done

-if there is a gap on the line, as in the y axis x axis values are not consistently incremented or decremented by one then it's not a complete line

 TO DO:
 the place that the block is potioned above shouold illuminate to indicate placement the edges of the blocks should be a darker colour